-Zero Trust: A New K-12 Paradigm
+Zero Trust: A New Paradigm

-Here's how this approach can protect campus networks.
+Here's how the zero-trust approach to cybersecurity can protect campus networks.

-AS K-12 LEADERS LOOK TO SHIELD THEIR
+AS CAMPUS LEADERS LOOK TO SHIELD THEIR

 network from attacks, the nature of cybersecurity is changing.
-With more applications running in the cloud and users accessing resources from any location, school district networks can no longer be protected by establishing strong perimeter defenses.
-Instead, districts need modern defenses that extend the network edge to each user and application.
+With more applications running in the cloud and users accessing resources from any location, college and university networks can no longer be protected by merely establishing strong perimeter defenses.
+Instead, institutions need modern defenses that extend the network edge to each user and application.